Spot The Safety Violation: When Good PPE Goes Bad

 Example: An Ontario worker was working at a tube/hose extruder, where tubing was made and then wound up on a spool.
 A rod protruding from the spool’s shaft/collar caught the end of his shirt tail and pulled him down and around the spool several times.
 He sustained several severe injuries.
 His employer was fined $80,000 for a guarding violation [Parker Canada Holding Co., Govt.
 News Release, July 3, 2014].

 7 Tips for Preventing Entanglements

 Workers should follow these seven tips to avoid entanglements in machinery:

 3. If you must wear a long-sleeved shirt to comply with OHS requirements, button the cuffs.
 If long sleeves aren’t required, wear short sleeves.

 4. Don’t wear gloves when working near rotating shafts or other moving machine parts.
 If you must wear gloves for OHS reasons, make sure they’re suitable for the task.

-5. Don’t wear jewellery.
-(Discipline workers who violate your no-jewellery policy.)
+5. Don’t wear jewelry.
+(Discipline workers who violate your no-jewelry policy.)

 6. Wear long hair in a bun, tied back or covered with a hat or hairnet.

 In addition, ensure that machinery and equipment have proper guards and bar workers from removing or bypassing these guards.